hululuzhu/llm-primer/README.md

 # llm-primer
-A primer on large language models (LLM) as of Jan 2023
+A primer on large language models (LLM) and ChatGPT as of April 2023

 ## V2 Covers
 <details>